mvwater/mvwater-cs/README.md

 - Designed for Microsoft Windows 10 1904
 - Could possibly run on macOS 10.14 if ported properly; reliability not guaranteed

+## Installation

+No installation required.
+You may run the `.exe` file inside of the debug folder, which will remained tracked with daily builds.

+As it stands, the program is still too small to warrant adaptation for an installer.
+As it gains heft, installation may be transitioned to an open-source installer.

 ## Warnings

 - Do NOT delete empty C# functions without checking for references!
 Only delete functions that are empty AND have zero references!
 - It is *very* easy to think that a function has no references.
 Check the solution in Visual Studio FIRST.